Derivation of the kinematic equations

 $\bar a=\dfrac{\Delta v}{\Delta t}$

-Kinematic equations are derived with the assumption that acceleration is constant.
-When the acceleration is constant, average and instantaneous acceleration are the same.
-So, we can replace $\bar a$ with $a$.
+The kinematic equations are derived under the assumption that the acceleration is constant.
+When the acceleration is constant, the average and instantaneous accelerations are the same, so we can replace $\bar a$ with $a$.

 $a=\dfrac{v-v_0}{t}$.